This page details the Player settings specific to the Android platform. For a description of the general Player settings, see the Player settings.

 |Scripting Runtime Version||Choose which .NET runtime to use in your project.
 For more details, see Microsoft’s .NET documentation.|

-|.NET 3.5 Equivalent||A .NET runtime which implements the .NET 3.5 API.
+|.NET 3.5 Equivalent (Deprecated)||A .NET runtime which implements the .NET 3.5 API.
 This functionality is deprecated, and should no longer be used.
 Please use .NET 4.|

 |.NET 4.x Equivalent||A .NET runtime which implements the .NET 4 API.
 This API is newer than .NET 3.5, and as such, it offers access to more APIs, is compatible with more external libraries, and supports C# 6.
 This is the default scripting runtime.|

-|Disable HW Statistics||By default, Unity Android applications send anonymous HW statistics to Unity.
-This provides you with aggregated information to help you make decisions as a developer.
-Find these statistics at http://stats.unity3d.com/.
-Check this option to stop Unity sending these statistics.|
+|Disable HW Statistics||Enable this option to instruct the application not to send information about the hardware to Unity.
+By default, Unity Android applications send anonymous HW statistics to Unity.
+This provides you with aggregated information to help you make decisions as a developer.|

 Note: Running Android apps in a 64-bit environment has performance benefits and 64-bit apps can address more than 4 GB of memory space.

-|Split APKs by target architecture||Create a separate APK for each the CPU architectures selected in Target Architectures.
+|Split APKs by target architecture (Experimental)||Enable this option to create a separate APK for each CPU architecture selected in Target Architectures.
 This makes download size smaller for Google Play Store users.
 This is primarily a Google Play store feature and may not work in other stores.
 For more details, refer to Multiple APK Support.|

 |Install Location||Specifies application install location on the device (for detailed information, refer to Android Developer documentation on install locations.|